Friday, June 12, 2009

 no tv - a blessing in disguise

-john and i had been talking about getting rid of the tv for quite some time (we both agree it does more harm than good). like many families, we fell into a habit of vegging out in front of the tube a few hours a night, wasting valuable hours of our lives.
+john and i had been talking about getting rid of the tv for quite some time (we both agree it does more harm than good). about a month ago, we downgraded our cable to use the money for our culligan water filter and softener.

 wellll, when we took the ginormous thing off the wall to re-route the cable in the back, it slipped and bumped john's beefy shoulder :P 'no big deal' we thought, until we tried to turn it on. broken. about $1,000 to repair. no thanks.